mctools/simplebuild/doc/source/packages.rst

 Data files will be available at a path given by:
 ``$SBLD_DATA_DIR/<packagename>/<datafilename>``

-Utilities are also provided by the Core package for constructing such file paths from C++, Python or BASH as the following examples of how to find the file ``somefile.mcpl`` from the package ``MyPackage`` show:
+Utilities are also provided by the sbpkg:`Core` package for constructing such file paths from C++, Python or BASH as the following examples of how to find the file ``somefile.mcpl`` from the package ``MyPackage`` show:

 * **Locating data files from C++**: